loveshack/docs/source/deployment/open_cloud_host_setup/kvm_driver.rst

    - stime
    - deployment_time

-They correspond to their values OpenNebula equivalents for the XML representation of the VM. ``opennebula_version`` and ``deployment_time`` are the OpenNebula version used during the deployment and deployment time at epoch format, respectively.
+They correspond to the OpenNebula values equivalent to the XML representation of the VM. ``opennebula_version`` and ``deployment_time`` are the OpenNebula version used during the deployment and deployment time in epoch format, respectively.

-Also the VM name is included at Libvirt XML ``title`` field, so if the ``--title`` option is used for listing the Libvirt domains the VM name will be shown with the domain name.
+Also the VM name is included in the Libvirt XML ``title`` field, so if the ``--title`` option is used for listing the Libvirt domains, the VM name will be shown with the domain name.

-Disk/Nic Hotplugging
+Disk/NIC Hotplugging
 --------------------

 KVM supports hotplugging to the ``virtio`` and the ``SCSI`` buses.
 For disks, the bus the disk will be attached to is inferred from the ``DEV_PREFIX`` attribute of the disk template.